- USPS customs forms are essential documents used by foreign customs authorities to clear packages for entry into different countries

 Customs forms are very important.
 When you send a package to a foreign country through USPS, the contents and value of the package must be declared on the applicable clearance forms issued by the courier.

 As the sender of the package, you’re responsible for completing the appropriate customs paperwork.
-Failure to complete the requisite documents correctly will result in your package being delayed, incorrect duties and taxes being levied or even getting slapped with hefty fines for non-compliance.
+Failure to complete the required documents correctly will result in your package being delayed, incorrect duties and taxes being levied, or even getting slapped with hefty fines for non-compliance.

 Here are the types of forms that you’ll need to complete if using USPS for overseas mail.